wp-plugins/wp-conversion-boxes/README.txt

 It’s in the process of making.
 Will be available by 25th this month.

-= I don’t see anything opposite to color option in Customizer =

-If you are using WordPress 3.9+ you’ll not be able to use their colour picker, the removed that feature, which they may add back later.
-It will work perfectly fine with versions prior to v3.9+.

 == Screenshots ==

 1. Add new conversion box.